M. A. Farber: Initial investigation

 Farber's initial involvement in what would become known as the Dr. X case began in June 1975 when the paper received a letter from a woman claiming that as many as 40 patients had been murdered at a hospital by its chief surgeon.
 The letter handed to him offered no information as to where the alleged murders had occurred or who the murderer was- if there was anything at all to the letter.

 Farber pursued the case by speaking with someone in the forensic toxicology field who was able to recall a case at Riverdell Hospital, a private medical facility that had since closed.
-Further investigation led to the identification of Dr. Mario Jascalevich as the hospital's chief surgeon.
+Further investigation led to the identification of Mario Jascalevich as the hospital's chief surgeon.
 While Jascalevich's surgical patients routinely survived, those of a new surgeon were dying at a significantly high rate.
-This new surgeon, together with directors of the hospital, opened Jascalevich's locker on October 31, 1966, and found 18 near empty vials of curare, a powerful muscle relaxant that could cause death if not administered in conjunction with artificial respiration.
+This new surgeon, together with directors of the hospital, opened Jascalevich's locker on October 31, 1966, and found 18 near-empty vials of curare, a powerful muscle relaxant that could cause death if not administered in conjunction with artificial respiration.